 A link having either two active LACP nodes or one active node can perform dynamic LACP trunk.

 A link having two passive LACP nodes will not perform dynamic LACP trunk because both ports are waiting for an LACP protocol packet from the opposite device.

-Figure 3.3-25 State Activity with LACP enabled
+Figure 3.3-25 State Activity

 Port Mirroring